dbagley1/qr-code-rails-react-app/README.md

+#QReate - QR Code Manager

+Generate, store, and share QR codes to keep track of your marketing campaigns and collaborate with others.

 This web application is a QR Code generator that allows users to create QR Codes and save them online for marketing campaign management.
 The backend API & database are powered by Ruby on Rails and the frontend is powered by React.

 This web application is a work-in-progress.
 Current features include: